“If You Have a Legitimate Business, Even as Small as Reselling on eBay, Don’t Be Scared”

 Then, both were discontinued and I downgraded to Chase’s only no-fee business card, the Chase Ink Business Cash Credit Card.
 I love the Chase Ink Cash because I earn 5% cash back (or 5X points) per $1 spent on monthly bills like cell phone, internet and cable, AND office supply stores up to $25,000 each anniversary year.

 You also earn 2 points per $1 spent at gas stations and restaurants with NO annual fee.
-Coupled with the Chase Sapphire Preferred or Chase Sapphire Reserve and a no-fee Chase Freedom or Chase Freedom Unlimited, you have the ideal Chase trifecta if you ask me.
+Coupled with the Chase Sapphire Preferred Card or Chase Sapphire Reserve and a no-fee Chase Freedom or Chase Freedom Unlimited, you have the ideal Chase trifecta if you ask me.

 3. Describe the application. ex.
 Did you apply as a sole proprietor with your social security number or some other way?